BPC-157 Banned by WADA: What Athletes Need to Know (2026 Update)

 Detection: What Athletes Need to Know

 BPC-157 is challenging to detect with standard urine immunoassay testing.
-It is a short peptide with a very short plasma half-life (minutes in circulation) which makes direct detection of the compound itself difficult with conventional methods.
+It is a short peptide with a very short plasma half-life (minutes in circulation), which makes direct detection of the parent compound difficult with conventional methods.

-However, WADA-accredited laboratories have developed and continue to develop mass spectrometry methods capable of detecting peptides at low concentrations in urine and blood samples.
+However, WADA-accredited laboratories have developed and continue to develop mass spectrometry methods capable of detecting peptides at low concentrations in urine and blood samples (WADA Accredited Laboratories).
 The detection capability for BPC-157 specifically has improved, and the assumption that it is "undetectable" is outdated and unreliable.

 Detection windows